CameraTrapDetectoR/CameraTrapDetectoR/README.md

 This will launch a Shiny App on your computer.
 See the **Shiny Demo** vignette for a complete example on using the Shiny app.

-\
-\

 ## Install from source
-#### If you could not install package from github, follow these instructions to install from source
+If you could not install package from github, follow these instructions to install from source
-There is currently a problem in the Windows version of `install_github` that is creating this error when certain permissions are set on your machine.
-Hopefully it will be fixed soon.
-In the mantime, you can install from source by following the instructions below.

-## Before attempting to install from source, you may want to try running these to lines to install instead

-## Download CameraTrapDetectoR
+### Download CameraTrapDetectoR
 This [link](https://github.com/CameraTrapDetectoR/CameraTrapDetectoR/blob/main/CameraTrapDetectoR_0.2.0.zip) holds the latest version of the package.
 DO NOT unzip this folder.

-## Install dependencies
+### Install dependencies
 Copy this code and paste it into your console.
 It will install all necessary R packages
 ```
 install_dependencies <-function(packages=c('torchvision', 'torch', 'magick',